kklin/spark/README.md

 This will use the blueprint `sparkRun.js` to launch a cluster of Spark workers and a Spark master.
 It will take a bit for the VMs to boot up, for Kelda to configure the network, and for Docker containers to be initialized.
-The command `kelda ps` provides useful information about the VMs and containers in the deployment.
+The command `kelda show` provides useful information about the VMs and containers in the deployment.
 The following output reports that the Master VM's public IP is `54.193.66.67`:

 ```
-$ kelda ps
+$ kelda show
 MACHINE         ROLE      PROVIDER    REGION       SIZE        PUBLIC IP         CONNECTED
 12c000f87ccf    Master    Amazon      us-west-1    m4.large    54.193.66.67      true
 4316db8165d3    Worker    Amazon      us-west-1    m4.large    54.183.187.137    true